- Mirrorless or DSLR Cameras: Which is Right for You?

 Canon’s EOS M range of Mirrorless cameras offer a great balance between size, weight, and value for money which is why they’re in the sweet-spot for using our APS-C sized imaging sensor.

-APS-C sensors are what we use in all our entry to mid-range DSLR cameras—such as the EOS 80D—and now our EOS M Mirrorless range.
+APS-C sensors are what we use in all our entry to mid-range DSLR cameras—such as the EOS 90D—and now our EOS M Mirrorless range.

-Canon’s EOS R series feature Full Frame sensors.
-Whilst physically smaller than Full Frame DSLR cameras, the focus of developing cameras like the EOS R, EOS R5 and EOS R6 was not about making smaller cameras.
+Canon’s EOS R series feature Full Frame and APS-C sensors.
+Whilst physically smaller than Full Frame DSLR cameras, the focus of developing cameras like the EOS R3, EOS R5 and EOS R6 was not about making smaller cameras, however with the introduction of the EOS R7 and EOS R10, the EOS R series has now opened up new opportunity in mirrorless APS-C sensor cameras.
 The EOS R series was born from the pursuit to make lenses which were not previously possible, delivering the highest quality images.
-Therefore, a full frame sensor is featured in all EOS R models.
 Building on continuous EOS innovation, the EOS R system is developed around the revolutionary RF lens mount.
 It enables faster focusing speeds, better image quality, brighter lenses and better communication between the camera and lens.

-We believe mirrorless cameras should offer the same quality as DSLR cameras, just in a smaller package, hence the choice of either an APS-C sensor (EOS M) or a Full Frame sensor (EOS R).
+We believe mirrorless cameras should offer the same quality as DSLR cameras, just in a smaller package, hence the choice of either an APS-C sensor or a Full Frame sensor.
 Specifically, this means great low light performance, image detail, and colour, as well as shallow depth of field.

 In use, the difference between Mirrorless and DSLR cameras, stems mainly from how you frame your subject.